suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ##  Dependency Resolution {#suit-dependency-resolution}

 The Dependency Resolution Command Sequence is a container for the commands needed to acquire and process the dependencies of the current manifest.
-Ideally, all dependency manifests should fetched before any payload is fetched to ensure that all manifests are available and authenticated before any of the (larger) payloads are acquired.
+Ideally, all dependency manifests should be fetched before any payload is fetched to ensure that all manifests are available and authenticated before any of the (larger) payloads are acquired.

 ##  Added and Modified Commands